mercadopago/devsite-docs/guides/online-payments/checkout-pro/configurations.en.md

 ----[mla, mlb, mco]----

-### Expiration date of cash payment
+## Change the due date for cash payments

-If you want, you can change the default due date of a cash payment by sending the `date_of_expiration` field in the preference creation request.
-The configured date must be between 1 and 30 days from the preference creation date.
+You can change the default expiration date for cash payments by sending the `date_of_expiration` field in the preference creation request.
+The date set by you must be between 1 day and 30 days from the date the payment is issued.

+For example:

 [[[
 ```json